YosephSE1/alx-system_engineering-devops-last/0x01-shell_permissions/README.md

-this script will excute permission on shell
+This is git permission assignments